eth-cscs/pytorch-training/slides/src/2.2-cnn/section-slides.md

 # What have we missed?

-* Classification and localisation
+* Classification and localization
   * Regression problem for bounding boxes
 * Object detection
-  * Classification and localisation for multiple objects
+  * Classification and localization for multiple objects
 * Semantic segmentation
   * Classification for each pixel (car, road, sky, etc.)
 * Vision Transformers (ViT)